TokenSmith: Streamlining Data Editing, Search, and Inspection for Large-Scale Language Model Training and Interpretability: Introduction

 However, a persistent challenge across existing frameworks is the lack of robust tooling for inspecting and interacting with the training data.
 Tasks such as debugging loss spikes by tracing relevant datapoints, generating modified datasets for counterfactual experiments or decontamination, and even viewing specific batches or sequences remain cumbersome in open-source setups.
 For example, producing a counterfactual dataset typically requires manually identifying files, ensuring token alignment, and re-tokenizing the entire corpus (a process that can take over a day for large datasets).

 We introduce \LibraryNameWithoutSpaceAtEnd, a toolkit designed to make this process seamless. \LibraryName addresses these gaps by providing intuitive abstractions for editing, inspecting, and managing datasets, thereby enabling faster iteration and deeper insight throughout the pretraining workflow.
-TokenSmith is built on top of Megatron-LM \cite{megatronLM}, a widely adopted and scalable framework for large language model pretraining.
-Notably, popular libraries such as GPT-NeoX \cite{gpt-neox-library} and NVIDIA NeMo\footnote{\url{https://github.com/NVIDIA/NeMo}} are also based on Megatron-LM and follow a common dataset format and training pipeline structure.
-This shared foundation allows TokenSmith to natively support all three frameworks with minimal integration overhead.
-Additionally, TokenSmith is designed to be extensible, making it easy to add support for other frameworks.